How does a ‘Virtual Run’ work?

 I’ve signed up for the run, now what happens?

 Your race packet will be mailed to the address you’ve provided through PayPal.
 The packet will include a finisher medal and race bib.
 You will have the entire week of April 19 through 25, 2020 to complete your 5K distance.
 We encourage you to wear your race shirt and race bib and have fun!
 As much as Lab Week Run is a fundraiser, it is also a way to promote visibility of our profession in your community.
 We are a vital member of the Healthcare Team and we want to celebrate during our nationally recognized week.

 Should I dress up?

-That is entirely up to you.
-We had people dress up last year and hope to see more this year as this event is about promoting our profession during the week celebrating us.
+This is entirely up to you.
+We have people dress up every year and hope to see more this year as this event is about promoting our profession during the week celebrating us.

 How do I keep track of my time/pace?

 Lab Week Run is a virtual race, so it is completely on the honor system.
 You are not required to prove your participation.

 We encourage you to upload pictures after finishing: https://www.labweekrun.com/index.php/submit/

 To keep track of your time there are many free applications available here: https://www.labweekrun.com/index.php/free-runner-apps/